Silver25/southern-farm/README.md

 - HTML: The markup language used to structure the content of the webpage.
 - CSS: The stylesheet language used to style the visual presentation of the webpage.

-Each section provides specific content or functionality as follows...

 -----

 ## Visual Presentation